-I’m fairly new to soap making.
-Watching YouTube videos and seeing pretty soap pictures makes me want to get serious.
-Someday maybe I will.
-Meanwhile, I’m excited to tinker with store bought left-overs without being too frivolous.
-I’ve used a blender to chop soap remnants up and the microwave to keep it simple.
+Watching YouTube people and images of soap in magazines inspires.
+So, I’m excited to tinker with store bought left-overs for cheap thrills.
+I’ve used the blender to chop soap remnants and the microwave to keep it simple.
 The slow cooker bean pot crock serves the purpose well.

-I’m sure my grandson Zay’ will appreciate learning with hands-on crayons and finger paint.
-I suppose I could brew up a crayon experiment using scented wax.
-He’s really rough on my favorite ink pens.
+I’m sure our grandson appreciates hands-on learning with crayons and finger paint.
+Perhaps we can brew up a crayon experiment using scented wax.
+He’s rough on my favorite ink pens.